Saurabhji-1/MyProject/README.md

-Hi,

-The SurvivalDurationCalculator class calculates how long a person has lived based on their age, converting it into months, weeks, days, hours, minutes, or seconds.
-The class includes methods for each time unit and displays the duration when prompted.
-The main function handles user input for age and desired time unit, ensuring valid entries.
+The SurvivalDurationCalculator is a Python class designed to help People to know  how long a person  lived by converting their age into various time units: months, weeks, days, hours, minutes, and seconds.
+Here I have mention methods to calculate each unit based on the age inputted by the user.
+The Python program prompts the user for their age and unit .
-The code has been corrected for constructor naming and formatting.

-Thank you
---->
+Conclusion
+This Python Program provides a simple yet effective way to quantify life experiences in different time frames, making it relatable and engaging.
+By converting age into various units, users can gain a new perspective on their lifespan, encouraging reflection and appreciation for the time they have lived.